-It was back to 2017 when the US Army Corps of Engineer (USACE) engaged with the Mekong River Commission (MRC) to implement shared vision planning (SVP) to help negotiate the economic, social, and environmental trade-off between respective riparian countries.
-Following the enormous potential for the use of collaborative model (CM) and continued the SVP, the Global Water Partnership Southeast Asia offered their support for implementation of these approaches to enhances inclusive water governance and IWRM in one of the transboundary river basin in the region.
+The concept of SVP was first introduced to MRC by USACE in 2017.
+The SVP is a very helpful tool in facilitating the negotiation of economic, social, and environmental trade-off between respective riparian countries.
+Following the enormous potential use of SVP and collaborative modelling (CM), the Global Water Partnership Southeast Asia offered its support for implementation of these approaches to enhance inclusive water governance and IWRM in one of the transboundary river basin in the region.

-Several lessons can be drawn from the collaborative modelling process.
-Firstly, the stakeholders and decision makers were able to ask “what if” questions and explore their ‘gut” feeling of system understanding (responsiveness).
-Secondly, the model will gain credibility as it developed through a long process of engagement and the “participatory-technical” process that lead to buy-in.
-Thirdly, the model can show its usefulness as it provide information in a way that mattered and was understood by stakeholders and decision makers.
-Lastly, the whole process in team building will generate trust and ownership as the fragmented knowledge was share useful for negotiation process.
+Several lessons can be drawn from the SVP and CM process.
+Firstly, the stakeholders and decision makers were able to identify the common goal/vision which will be the anchor of the collaboration which then followed up by questioning the “what if” questions and explore their ‘gut” feeling of system understanding (responsiveness).
+Secondly, the model will gain credibility as it developed through a long process of engagement and the “participatory-technical” process that lead to buy-in by all key stakeholders.
+Thirdly, the model can show its usefulness as it provides information in a way that mattered and was understood by stakeholders and decision makers.
+Lastly, the whole process in team building will generate trust and ownership as the fragmented knowledge was openly shared for negotiation process which lead to interest-based negotiation rather than position based.